Keyboard shortcuts

 MethodPathDescriptionAuthBody Limit

-POST/upload/checkCheck which chunks the server already hasYes1 MB
+POST/blobs/checkCheck which chunks the server already hasYes32 MiB

 Retrieve the server’s hash algorithm, chunk size, and hash prefix.
 This endpoint is public (no authentication required).